onramper/small-open-datasets/README.md

 Currently the package present on npm only includes the first 500 cryptocurrencies (ordered by marketcap) to keep package size low, but if you'd like to have access to the 7,000+ cryptocurrencies on coingecko just change the constants on `build.ts`.

+The package also includes a generic icon that can be accessed as `generic`.

 ## Usage
 ```js
 const icons = require('base64-cryptocurrency-icons');